 What are my options?

 You do not need to take any action in relation to the introduction of the responsible investment approach.
 There will be no change to investment objectives or benchmarks due to implementing this approach.

 It will not be possible to ‘opt-out’, delay or defer the change to the responsible investment approach, due to be implemented on 30 November 2022.

-PAIs are defined by the European Union’s Sustainable Finance Disclosure Regulation, and the UN Sustainable Development Goals (SDGs), and form a framework of 17 overall goals and 169 underlying targets set by the United Nations to work towards a more sustainable world and a fairer global society.
+PAIs are defined by the European Union’s Sustainable Finance Disclosure Regulation, and the UN Sustainable Development Goals (SDGs), which form a framework of 17 overall goals and 169 underlying targets set by the United Nations to work towards a more sustainable world and a fairer global society.

 How will SPW report on the responsible investment approach?